myntsu/myndi/README.md

 ### 🛠 Installations

-🛑 You're only required to install if you cloned/forked this repository 🛑
+🛑 Warning: Do only the installations and skip the rest if you forked/cloned this repository 🛑

 #### Astro Image & Sharp quick setup
 *Please refer to the documentation for a more in depth explanation*